jemorriso/PySBR/README.md

 pipenv run pytest --cov=pysbr tests/
 ```

+Inside `conftest.py` there are 3 global variables, `QUERY_SERVER`, `WAIT_MEAN` and `WAIT_DEVIATION` that you can change to actually query the SBR server when testing, otherwise the test suite will **not** query the server, it will use the saved cassettes.

 ## Release History

+- 0.2.1
+  - CHANGE: Update README
 - 0.2.0
   - FIX: LineHistory bug
   - ADD: id methods for Query and Config classes